 - New – ECD with a gold working electrode

-- Highly sensitive with 1 fmol detection limit for GSH and 0.5 fmol for -SH compounds
+- Highly sensitive to 1 fmol detection limit for GSH and 0.5 fmol for -SH compounds

 We introduce a new concise analytical procedure for the measurement of biological thiols using a gold working electrode.
-Thiols have a high affinity for gold working electrodes and this can result in pollution of the working electrode and can lead to less reproducible results.
-Our new pretreated gold working electrode is coated with a material to prevent such pollution from thiols and other compounds.
-Thus, this allows highly sensitive and reproducible thiol detection using a simple methodology.
-As far as injecting protein-precipitated samples, this electrode could be used for one year without any maintenance.
+Thiols have a high affinity for gold working electrodes and this can cause pollution of the working electrode and can lead to less reproducible results.
+Our new pre-treated gold working electrode is coated with a material to prevent such pollution from thiols and other compounds.
+Thus, this allows highly sensitive and reproducible thiol detection using a simple method.
+As far as injecting protein-precipitated samples, this electrode could be used for one year with no maintenance.
 Users do not need to perform any treatments such as generating an amalgam layer or applying pulse potentials in order to clean the gold working electrode.

-The detection limit with this methodology is 1 fmol for GSH and 0.5 fmol for Cys at the conditions set when using the Eicompak SC-3ODS column.
-Thiols (i.e. Cys, GSH, Glu-Cys, Cys-Gly, and HCYS) as well as ascorbic acid can be analyzed using this procedure.
+The detection limit with this method is 1 fmol for GSH and 0.5 fmol for Cys at the conditions set when using the Eicompak SC-3ODS column.
+Thiols (i.e. Cys, GSH, Glu-Cys, Cys-Gly, and HCYS), as well as ascorbic acid, can be analyzed using this procedure.

 |Column||Eicom SC-3ODS (3.0 ID x 100 mm)|